Newly Formed Dust within the Circumstellar Environment of SNIa-CSM 2018evt: Figures and Extended Data

-{ \bf Extended Data Table 1 $\mid$ The MIR AB magnitudes of SN\,2018evt, and the parameters describe the newly-formed dust.
-The $CH1$ and $CH2$ magnitudes were measured from the images taken by the Infrared Array Camera (without host subtraction) and the host-subtracted $W1$ and $W2$ magnitudes were measured from the observations by the NEOWISE reactivation mission.
-The presented parameters are deduced for $a=0.3$\,$\mu$m, and $a=0.05$ \ $\mu$m graphite and silicate dust grains.}
+{ \bf Extended Data Table 1 $\mid$ The MIR AB magnitudes of SN\,2018evt, and the parameters describe the newly-formed dust.} The $CH1$ and $CH2$ magnitudes were measured from the images taken by the Infrared Array Camera (without host subtraction) and the host-subtracted $W1$ and $W2$ magnitudes were measured from the observations by the NEOWISE reactivation mission.
+The presented parameters are deduced for $a=0.3$\,$\mu$m, and $a=0.05$ \ $\mu$m graphite and silicate dust grains.

-{ \bf Extended Data Table 2 $\mid$ Log of the optical and NIR spectroscopic observations of SN\,2018evt, together with the measured H$\alpha$ luminosity and the equivalent width of the \ion{Ca}{II} NIR triplet. \\ $^a$ * marks the spectra that are already published in \cite{class:18evt,Yang22}.\\ $^b$ Days since $B-$band maximum on MJD 58352 / 2018 August 22.\\ $^c$ Uncertainty is derived and assumed that all spectra have 10\% uncertainty.
+{\bf Extended Data Table 2: Log of the optical and NIR spectroscopic observations of SN\,2018evt.} The measured H$\alpha$ luminosity and the equivalent width of the \ion{Ca}{II} NIR triplet are also listed. \\ $^a$ * marks the spectra that are already published in \cite{class:18evt,Yang22}.\\ $^b$ Days since $B-$band maximum on MJD 58352 / 2018 August 22.\\ $^c$ Uncertainty is derived and assumed that all spectra have 10\% flux uncertainty.
 Note that the distance is not included.
-Only the Milky Way extinction is corrected with $E(B-V)_{MW}=0.05$~mag, $R_V=3.1$. }
+Only the Milky Way extinction is corrected with $E(B-V)_{MW}=0.05$~mag, $R_V=3.1$.